MicrosoftDocs/powerapps-docs/powerapps-docs/developer/control-framework/add-custom-controls-to-a-field-or-entity.md

 ms.topic: "article"
 ---

-# Add Custom Controls to a field or entity
+# Add custom components to a field or entity

-Custom controls let you transform fields that traditionally contain text into visualizations.
-Similarly, you can use custom controls to transform datasets, such as a view, to display in a more visual rendering rather than a list of records.
-Custom controls can appear as visualizations on forms, dashboards, views, and homepage grids.
+Custom components let you transform fields that traditionally contain text into visualizations.
+Similarly, you can use custom components to transform datasets, such as a view, to display in a more visual rendering rather than a list of records.
+Custom components can appear as visualizations on forms, dashboards, views, and homepage grids.

-## Add a custom control to a field
+## Add a custom component to a field

-Following the steps in this procedure will change the default label and text box field of the **Budget Amount** field to the slider custom control on the Opportunity entity.
-You can use similar steps to replace an existing field with a custom control or configure a custom control for a custom field.
+Following the steps in this procedure will change the default label and text box field of the **Budget Amount** field to the slider custom component on the Opportunity entity.
+You can use similar steps to replace an existing field with a custom component or configure a custom component for a custom field.

 1. Open solution explorer.

 2. Expand **Entities**, expand the entity that you want, such as the **Opportunity** entity, select **Forms**, and then open a form such as the **Main** form.

-3. In the form editor, double-click the field where you want to add a custom control, such as the **Budget Amount** field on the opportunity main form.
+3. In the form editor, double-click the field where you want to add a custom component, such as the **Budget Amount** field on the opportunity main form.
 Alternatively, you can create a custom field.

 4. On the **Field Properties** page, select the **Controls** tab, and then select **Add Control**.

-5. On the Add Control page, select the control that you want, such as the **Linear Slider** control, and then select **Add**.
+5. On the Add Control page, select the component that you want, such as the **Linear Slider** component, and then select **Add**.

-6. Choose the client where you want the control to appear.
+6. Choose the client where you want the component to appear.

    - **Web**.
-To make the custom control available from any web browser, select the Web option next to the control.
-Notice that setting the Web option includes rendering the control in web browsers on PCs, Macs, and mobile devices.
+To make the custom component available from any web browser, select the Web option next to the component.
+Notice that setting the Web option includes rendering the component in web browsers on PCs, Macs, and mobile devices.

    - **Phone**.
-To make the custom control available on phones running Dynamics 365 for phones, select the Phone option next to the control.
+To make the custom component available on phones running Dynamics 365 for phones, select the Phone option next to the component.

    - **Tablet**.
-To make the custom control available on tablet devices running Dynamics 365 for tablets, select the Tablet option next to the control.
+To make the custom component available on tablet devices running Dynamics 365 for tablets, select the Tablet option next to the component.
 7. Select the pencil icon next to **Min**, **Max**, and **Step**, set the property option, and then select **OK**.

    - **Min**.
 Set the minimum accepted value.
 You can bind a static value that you enter or bind the value to an existing field.
 In this example **Bind to static value** is **Currency** and the minimum value that can be entered is *zero*.